sanand0/til/llms.md

 ## Oct 2025

+- 06 Oct 2025.
+When recruiting for people in the LLM era, look for questioning ability, sensible thinking, and how they use AI.
+Give them lots of fluff and context.
+Can they cut through it?
+Is their answer concise and to the point or waffling?
+- 06 Oct 2025.
+Like post the industrial revolution, more people will become operators looking after AI, not craftsmen.
+This includes coding.
 - 03 Oct 2025.
 "Find evidence for and against" improves LLM responses far more than "Are you sure?"
 [Mike Caulfield](https://mikecaulfield.substack.com/p/is-are-you-sure-is-a-bad-follow-up)
 - 02 Oct 2025. ⭐ Here are the major not-immediately-obvious LLM megatrends/superpowers I see.
   - Swarms.
 Ask for dozens of solutions in parallel.
 Merge, rank, auto-debate, converge.